 How to Disable User Account Control (UAC) in Windows 11

 In the computer system, there are multiple programs operational that run in the background and upgrade automatically.
 Many of them make system changes, but some can potentially harm the system’s integrity.
-You can use Acronis Cyber Protect Cloud for features like administrator role/delegation management or benefit from the pre-set UAC feature.

 The UAC or User Account Control stays on in default mode and blocks unwanted changes.
 It prompts users to verify local administration permission for all tasks and any modifications necessary.